 Art & Craft Centre

 What impressed me most about this hall is the fact that it is not just a piece of history preserved as a museum, but it is a living art and craft center.
 Painters and artists under the patronage of royal family continue to paint here.
 When I visited many artists were sitting on a table each with their palette of colors.
 Some were painting the Ganjifa cards – with intricate paintings of 10 avatars of Vishnu and some with other deities like Devi’s.
 Some of them were creating Tarot cards.
-Other set of artists were working on painting the colorful wooden boxes many of which will be used to store the ganjifa cards.
+Other sets of artists were working on painting the colorful wooden boxes many of which will be used to store the Ganjifa cards.
 I later learned that they use watercolors to paint the wood.
 Then lock the color with a coat of lacquer, a technique that came to Sawantwadi from Andhra Pradesh.

 I wanted to pick up a set of Ganjifa cards but found them just too costly.
 Wonder if they would find a market with that pricing.
 I asked them if they make them only on, order and the answer was No. But I did gather that most of these handcrafted pieces are exported.
 The numbers may be very small but the Bhonsle family deserves appreciation for keeping the art form alive in its native form.